ipy06/ipy06/README.md

 - 👋 Hi, I’m @ipy06
-- 👀 I’m interested in App development
+- 👀 I’m interested in App and Web development
-- 🌱 I’m currently learning Java
+- 🌱 I program in C, C++, Java and Python
-- 💞️ I’m looking to collaborate on App development Projects
+- 💞️ I’m looking to collaborate on App Development Projects
-- 📫 How to reach me Ipinoluwaheze@gmail.com
+- 📫 How to reach me: ishob080@uottawa.ca

 <!---
 ipy06/ipy06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.